mmomrk/mrge/README.md

 - Requires a lot more computational power for its operation compared to conventional randomness extractors
 - Written in Python
-- Contains at least one bug at the moment this document is written

 ## Help output